-A sale pursuant to 11 U.S.C. § 363(b), including a sale free and clear of any interest of an entity other than the estate, is initiated by notice and is subject to LBR 2002.2.
+A sale of property of the estate, other than in the ordinary course of business, pursuant to 11 U.S.C. § 363(b), including a sale free and clear of any interest of any entity other than the estate, must comply with Fed.

-(b) Notice of sale.

-- (1) The notice of sale shall include, without limitation, the following information: - (A) A description of the property to be sold; - (B) The time and place of sale; - (C) The terms of sale; - (D) Whether the property is to be sold free and clear of liens; - (E) The estimated fair market value of the property and a brief statement of the basis for the estimate; - (F) If known, the amounts of each lien or encumbrance claimed against the property and the identity of each lienholder; - (G) The proposed disposition of the proceeds of sale shall include any proposed compensation to brokers, auctioneers, or other professionals to be paid from the proceeds of sale; - (H) The subdivision of 11 U.S.C. \S 363(f) which authorizes the sale, and - (I) The date by which objections to the sale must be filed, pursuant to Fed.
 R. Bankr.
+P. 6004 and is subject to LBR 2002.2.

+(a) Notice of sale or motion for sale.

+- (1) The notice of sale or motion for sale shall include, without limitation, the following information: - (A) A description of the property to be sold;

+(B) The date, time and place of sale;

+(C) The material terms of sale including, but not limited to, the name of any individual or entity with a pending offer to purchase the property being sold; the potential buyer's connections, if any, to the debtor(s); the opening bid price, if known; and the bidding procedures and overbid qualifications to be used at the sale, if any;

+(D) Whether the property is to be sold free and clear of any interest, liens or encumbrances, and, if so, an explanation of how the sale is authorized under 11 U.S.C. § 363(f);

+(E) The estimated fair market value of the property and a brief statement of the basis for the estimate;

+(F) If known, the amounts of each lien or encumbrance claimed against the property and the identity of each lienholder;

+(G) The proposed disposition of the proceeds of sale shall include any proposed compensation to brokers, auctioneers, or other professionals to be paid from the proceeds of sale;

+(H) If applicable, an explanation of how the sale meets the requirements of a "good faith sale" under 11 U.S.C. § 363(m); and

-P. 6004(b), and the name and address of any entity to be served with the objection. - (2) All interests in the property sold free and clear shall attach to the proceeds of the sale, except as otherwise provided in the notice.
+(I) The date by which objections to the sale must be filed, pursuant to Fed.
+R. Bankr.
+P. 6004(b), and the name and address of any entity to be served with the objection.

+(2) All interests in the property sold free and clear shall attach to the proceeds of the sale, except as otherwise provided in the notice.

-(c) Order.
+(b) Order.